38 Best Guitar Brands: Top Acoustic and Electric Guitars 2020

-Gibson has made some interesting changes in their lineup for 2016, including the return of the classic Les Paul Studio design in the form of the Studio T, and the super-affordable Les Paul Studio Faded, which is still one of the best electric guitars under $1000.
+Gibson has made some interesting changes in their lineup in recent years, including the return of the classic Les Paul Studio design in the form of the Studio T, and the super-affordable Les Paul Studio Faded, which is still one of the best electric guitars under $1000.

 G&L is a guitar company founded by Leo Fender.
 Yup, that Leo Fender.
 Many of the design are reminiscent of Fender classic instruments, with some improvements to form and design.
 Because of this, some guitar players feel G&L is a solid alternative to, and even an improvement to Fender guitars.

 No doubt you’ll see Leo Fender’s mind at work when looking at guitars like the ASAT and Legacy.
 But look a little deeper and you’ll find some innovative hardware and electronics designs, plus a few models that separate G&L from any of the other guitar brands out there.